APPENDIX 2 – DISABILITY GROUPS

 - mental illness or condition requiring help or supervision

-- head injury, stroke or other acquired brain injury, with long-term effects that restrict everyday activities.
+- head injury, stroke or other brain damage, with long-term effects that restrict everyday activities.

-3 The following categories were not included in any of the five groups above, but were included in the total:
+The following categories were not included in any of the four groups above, but were included in the total:

 - receiving treatment or medication for any other long-term conditions or ailments and still restricted in everyday activities